 - Caution is advised when using duloxetine delayed-release capsules in CHILDREN; they may be more sensitive to its effects, especially increased risk of suicidal thoughts or actions.

 - Duloxetine delayed-release capsules may cause weight changes.
 CHILDREN and teenagers may need regular weight and growth checks while they take duloxetine delayed-release capsules.

 - PREGNANCY and BREAST-FEEDING: It is not known if duloxetine delayed-release capsules can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking duloxetine delayed-release capsules while you are pregnant.
-Duloxetine delayed-release capsules is found in breast milk.
+Duloxetine delayed-release capsules are found in breast milk.
 If you are or will be breast-feeding while you use duloxetine delayed-release capsules, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of duloxetine delayed-release capsules:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Constipation; diarrhea; dizziness; drowsiness; dry mouth; headache; increased sweating; loss of appetite; nausea; stomach pain; tiredness; trouble sleeping; vomiting; weakness; weight loss.